- Hangar C, Cape Canaveral Space Force Station

 Type: Surface-to-surface guided missile

 Cape Canaveral Air Force Station Operations: 1982-1988

 Based on the Pershing I and IA missiles, the Pershing II contained technological and operational improvements that resulted in greater range and accuracy.
 The accuracy was improved by the use of a new radar area correlation guidance system that compared incoming targets with images recorded on its computer memory.

 Since the Pershing II was so much more accurate than earlier versions, it was considered capable of causing at least as much damage to a specific target while carrying a smaller warhead.
-For this reason, the Pershing II was outfitted with a nuclear device capable of 50 kilotons, compared to the 400 kiloton device carried by the Pershing I.

-The first Pershing II test launch occurred on 22 July 1982 at Cape Canaveral Air Force Station Launch Complex 16.
+The first Pershing II test launch occurred on 22 July 1982 at Cape Canaveral Space Force Station Launch Complex 16.
 A total of six Pershing IIs were launched in just one day, setting the record for land-based same-day launches at the Cape.

 Treaty with Russia

 In 1987, U.S. President Ronald Reagan and Soviet Premier Mikhail Gorbachev signed the Intermediate Nuclear Forces (INF) Treat that called for a ban of all land-based intermediate-range missiles, including the Pershing II.